broadinstitute/cromwell/README.md

 Each `call` has its own subdirectory located at `<workflow_root>/call-<call_name>`.
 This is the `<call_dir>`.
 For example, having a `stdout` and `stderr` file is common among both backends and they both write a shell script file to the `<call_dir>` as well.
 See the descriptions below for details about backend-specific files that are written to these directories.

-An example of a workflow output directory for a three-step WDL file might look like this:
+An example of a workflow output directory for a three-step workflow might look like this:

 ```
 cromwell-executions/